ledianaqyli/springboot-course/Notes/BeansAndDependencyInjection.md

 ### Scope of the Beans
 Scope of the beans means the lifetime of the object.
 - Singleton -> One instance on that object will be created , because a class is a blueprint and you can create multiple objects ,but you want one object of this class so you can use the singleton scope `@Scope("singleton")` in the `@Component` class.
-For each call you get the same bean
+For each call you get the same bean.

   ![foto](../Assets/SingletonScope.png)

 - @Laizy ->By default, all beans in Spring Boot are eagerly initialized, which means that they are created when the application starts up.
 This can lead to longer startup times and increased memory usage, especially for applications with a large number of beans so the usage of this annotation will do the initialization of the bean when it will be needed.